Wirex has sourced a new payment processor and now services UK residents. Get 0.5% back on your point of sale purchases.

 Wirex offers cards in three different currencies, GBP, USD and EUR, which not only allows their expansion in a number of non-USD markets, it provides an extremely convenient service for international travelers, who may purchase cards denominated in the currency of their destination country, load it up, and use the card with the same charges as a resident.
+Regrettably, the entire bitcoin debit card market was hit with the closure of their single payment processing firm.
+Wirex is the first one back, with services limited to UK customers.

 Each customer account is associated with its own bitgo multisig wallet, with two of three keys required to authorize a transaction – one held by bitgo, another by wirex, and one held as a reserve key, all on separate servers.
 A number of risk checks are automatically done on any withdrawal attempts, and should something not feel right withdrawals will not be processed until manual approval is received.